 Choosing Your Specialist: Penny-wise, Pound Foolish:

 The old adage certainly holds true in this instance.
-This is a major decision, one that should never be based strictly on convenience or cost.
 Making the right choice when it comes to selecting the center that will help you is priceless; making the wrong choice could cost you in the long run.
 Remember; this is your *health.*